 Go to tweetdelete.net.

 Give the login credentials of your Twitter account.
-Click on “Authorize app” button.
+Click on the “Authorize app” button.

-Here’s an important thing to note: TweetDelete has 3200 tweets limitation.
+Here’s an important thing to note: TweetDelete has a limit of 3200 tweets.
 Because of the Twitter API function.
 You can read that here.

-Open the drop-down list under the “Age of tweets to remove.”
+Open the drop-down list under “Age of tweets to remove.”
 The options are:

 - All my tweets